karma-runner/karma/docs/config/05-coverage.md

-Testacular can generate code coverage using awesome [Istanbul].
+Karma can generate code coverage using awesome [Istanbul].
 If you want to generate the coverage, you need to configure up to three parts:

 * preprocessor `coverage` (required)